Why Mandatory Bicycle Helmets Laws DON’T Make Cyclists Safer

 - The number of cyclists will DECLINE

 - Drivers will subconsciously drive CLOSER to cyclists on roads

 Well, when Australia brought in their mandatory cycle helmet law, bicycle usage dropped by a massive 30%.

 Is a 30% drop in bicycle usage a problem?
 After all, it just means it will be the “safe cyclists” on the roads, right?

 If you want to improve cycling safety, the number one way to do so is to have more cyclists.
-Statistics and studies across the board show that countries and cities that have more cyclists have proportionality much less cycling injuries and fatalities that areas with less cyclists.
+Statistics and studies across the board show that countries and cities that have more cyclists have proportionality much fewer cycling injuries and fatalities than areas with less cyclists.
 So, to remove 30% of bicycles from the road would be to significantly endanger the remaining ones.

 An even more terrifying statistic is that motor vehicle drivers pass cyclists wearing helmets on average 8.5cm closer than those without helmets.
 This is surely (and hopefully) a subconscious act on the part of drivers, but is worrying nonetheless.